 Indigenous special courses of study are courses developed with course content designed specifically for Australian Aboriginal and Torres Strait Islander students.
-Indigenous special courses of study may be approved subject to the course meeting course requirements below:
+An Indigenous special course of study may be an approved course for ABSTUDY if it meets the following requirements:

-- not being identified in 11.6 as an excluded course except under this provision, - this includes courses which are comprised wholly or substantially of Away from Base activities; and - having a vocational education focus; and being either: - o a course accredited by an education institution or relevant State/ Territory authority; or - a study programme approved by a correctional services authority for a student in lawful custody.
+- the course is not identified in 11.6 as an excluded course (such as a course comprised wholly or substantially of Away from Base activities), and - the course has a vocational education focus; and - the course is either: - o a course accredited by an education institution or relevant State/Territory authority; or - a study program approved by a correctional services authority for a student in lawful custody.